 How Blue Heelers Performed

 However, learning was not the only thing they excelled at.
 Blue Heelers had a 95% or better success rate when asked to obey a known command on the first try.
-This makes them some of the most obedient animals, ever!
+This mark makes them some of the most obedient animals, ever!

 Blue Heelers vs. Average Dogs

 There’s nothing wrong with being “average.”
 But the Blue Heeler did score significantly better than the rest of the field.
 So, what was the average dog breed like in Coren’s trials?
+And how do they compare to the smartest of the pack?

 The average dog needed 25 to 40 repetitions to learn a new command.
 This means that Blue Heelers were at least 5 times faster at learning new commands than average!